stackbit-projects/paula-velosa-fr-4afe7/content/pages/about.md

 Hi! i'm an engineering student who likes design, data science and web developement.

-Do you want to work together? reach me out by email.
+Do you want to work together? i'd be happy to talk with you by email or social media.

 *Thank You for reading!*